 }

 The [Flags] attribute indicates that an enumeration can be treated as a bit field.
 Do use powers of two for a enumeration's values so they can be freely combined using the bitwise OR operation.
 As you can see for workdays and weekends we have combined the relevant days.
+Now lets write down the methods which set these flags on or off.

 private DeliveryDays _selectedDays = DeliveryDays.None;